 Nuremberg’s modern history is less glorious than its ancient history.
 As a weapons manufacturing hub, a hotbed of Nazi activity, and the location of the annual Nazi Party rally for 15 years, the city became a target for Allied bombing during World War II.
 Most of old town Nuremberg was destroyed.
 The pieces that stand today are lucky survivors or carefully preserved and reconstructed remains.

 Today Nuremberg is a complex city.
 It’s full of beautiful buildings, ancient artworks, and endless stories of emperors and kings.
 It’s also a city that’s acknowledged its past and built monuments to justice and peace.
-Plus, Nuremberg is the home to one of the most festive Christmas markets in the world.
+Plus, it’s the home to one of the most festive Christmas markets in the world.
 We’ve visited five times and are still uncovering new things to do in Nuremberg and new aspects to love about the city.
 Here’s a look at some of our favorites.

 Things to do in Nuremberg